List of Psycho-Pass characters: Frederica Hanashiro

 is an Assistant Officer within the Suppressing Action Department of the Foreign Affairs Operations Department, a branch overseeing international crimes such as smuggling and terrorism.
 The branch includes its own sets of investigators and advisors that Frederica heads, including former Unit One inspectors Nobuchika Ginoza, Teppei Sugo, and Shinya Kogami.
 First appearing in Psycho-Pass: Sinners of the System to recruit Teppei and Shinya, she is known to do the dirty work of the Ministry of Foreign Affairs.
 She appears regularly in Season 3, coordinating with Chief Mika Shimotsuki of the Public Safety Bureau as the two organizations conduct independent but highly connected investigations.
 She is voiced by Takako Honda, and by Erin Kelly Noble in the English dub.

 Maiko Maya Stronskaya

-is the wife of Kei Mikhail Ignatov.
+is married to Kei Mikhail Ignatov.
 She has a military background and is skilled with firearms.
 She lost her vision following an explosion.
 She is voiced by Risa Shimizu. while Naya Moreno voices her in English.